rgeraldes24/solc/docs/contracts/libraries.rst

 .. note::
-    Until version 0.4.20, it was possible to destroy libraries by circumventing Solidity's type system.
+    Until version 0.4.20, it was possible to destroy libraries by circumventing Hyperion's type system.
 Starting from that version, libraries contain a :ref:`mechanism<call-protection>` that
     disallows state-modifying functions
     to be called directly (i.e. without ``DELEGATECALL``).